frederic-perez/AmE-dictionary/data/dictionary.md

 __beeline__
 __beep-de-beep__
 __beer gut__
+__beer head__ _n_ The frothy foam on top of beer which is produced by bubbles of gas, typically carbon dioxide, rising to the surface.
 __beer pong__ _n_
 __beer tap__ _A beer tap that was brought from England._
 __beers on tap__ :camera: